The Grayzone: Russia–Ukraine

 Amid the Russian invasion of Ukraine, the website has published disinformation, including the debunked claim that Ukrainian fighters were using civilians as human shields, and that the 2022 Mariupol theatre bombing was staged by the Azov Regiment to warrant NATO intervention.
 The Grayzones invitation to the 2022 Web Summit, the largest technology conference in Europe, was withdrawn over backlash against the website's anti-Ukrainian narratives amid the Russian invasion of Ukraine.

 According to the Brookings Institution in 2023, Grayzone contributors such as Aaron Maté are among the most-promoted social media accounts boosted by Russian information networks in Latin America to promote Russia's narrative on its war with Ukraine.

-After the documentary Navalny won an Academy Award in February 2023, The Grayzone published an article nominally authored by Lucy Komisar attacking the film; the article was actually written at least in part by the neural network Writesonic, The Grayzone later acknowledged, and it referenced sources that did not exist as the basis for its criticism.
+After the documentary Navalny won an Academy Award in February 2023, The Grayzone published an article nominally authored by Lucy Komisar attacking the film; the article was actually written at least in part by the neural network Writesonic, and it referenced sources that did not exist as the basis for its criticism.
 The Grayzone amended the article following a controversy about the use of AI in the writing of the article, and then removed it at the request of Komisar.

 The Russian fake news website Peace Data has republished articles by The Grayzone in order to build a reputation as a progressive and anti-Western media source and to attract contributors.
 False claims published by The Grayzone are referenced by many Twitter users who backed the Russian government.